How to Become a Phlebotomist

 Becoming a phlebotomist can take a year or less, depending on the education program and whether a student pursues national certification.
 A few states also have different certification requirements for employment in that state, and this may make the process longer.

 National certification is generally not required but can help obtain employment.
-This could take several months or more to complete, depending on how prepared a student is for the exam and how motivated they are to seek certification.
+Depending on how prepared a student is for the exam and how motivated they are to seek certification, it could take several months or more to complete.
 However, there are generally time limitations when a student can have completed a program and still sit for national certification.

 Certification is required in only a few states, so it is possible to work as a phlebotomist in less than a year, particularly when a student enrolls in one of the quicker-paced programs.